chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

       - :math:`r_o`
       - 1.0

 Since Lethe uses a Cartesian coordinate system, the following expressions have been transformed to proceed with the simulation.
-Finally, the histories of the enstrophy and kinetic energy are use as a benchmark.
+Finally, the histories of the enstrophy and kinetic energy are used as a benchmark.
 For an incompressible flow, the enstrophy and the kinetic energy are defined as:

 .. math::
   \mathcal{E} &= \frac{1}{\Omega} \int_{\Omega} \frac{\mathbf{\omega}\cdot \mathbf{\omega}}{2} \mathrm{d}\Omega \\